Winter in Glacier Country

 If You Go

-Located in the heart of Glacier Country, the new Cedar Creek Lodge and Conference Center blends the comfort of a mountain lodge with modern style at the gateway to Glacier National Park in Columbia Falls.
+Located in the heart of Glacier Country, the new Cedar Creek Lodge blends the comfort of a mountain lodge with modern style at the gateway to Glacier National Park in Columbia Falls.
 Just 20 minutes from the airport (FCA), and a short drive from a wealth of recreational opportunities, Cedar Creek is the ideal base camp for winter exploration.